awslabs/aws-serverless-data-lake-framework/README.md

 * IAM deployment role

 ## Deployment Steps

+The [SDLF workshop](https://sdlf.workshop.aws/) walks you through the deployment of a data lake.

 **It is recommended to use the [latest stable release](https://github.com/awslabs/aws-serverless-data-lake-framework/releases) when setting up SDLF.**